JuliaLinearAlgebra/MatrixDepot.jl/doc/matrices.rst

 		 Matrix Anal.
 Appl., 13 (1992), pp. 796-825.

    frank
-      Frank matrix is an upper Hessenberg matrix with determinant 1.
+      The Frank matrix is an upper Hessenberg matrix with determinant 1.
       The eigenvalues are real, positive and very ill conditioned [vara86]_.

       .. image:: images/frank.png